danealue-patreon/.github/README.md

 ### 📝 License

-All code is available under the **MIT License**.
+All code is available under the **GNU GPL License**.
 Feel free to use, modify, and share!

 ---